 You'll also find a second sculpture on the Waterville waterfront.
 The sculpture looked like a narwhal when I first saw it, but it turned out to be the bow of a ship harkening back to local mythology.

 If you are an early riser and take a walk into Waterville Village, you'll be rewarded with both a colorful door and nautical street art at the Bay View Bar and Hotel.
-Check it out before the bar opens at noon for best effect.
+I absolutely adore the doors of Ireland.
+Make sure to check this one out before the bar opens at noon for best effect.

 Waterville to Cahersiveen